 In this tutorial, I will be covering some of the most frequently asked SQL Server Interview Questions to make you familiar with the type of questions that can be asked during a Job Interview related to the SQL SERVER.

-SQL Server is one of the most important Relational Database Management Systems (RDBMS) for performing functions of retrieving and storing data and so, most probably, many questions are asked from this topic in relation to questions on a database.
+SQL Server is one of the most important Relational Database Management Systems (RDBMS) for performing functions of retrieving and storing data.
+Therefore, many questions are asked from this topic during technical interviews.

 Let’s move to the list of SQL Server Questions.